 Having the right equipment on hand helps you feel more equipped to care for your loved one.
 The right supplies make for smoother care.
 Your hospice nurse or aide will recommend items your loved one might need before they need them.
 So you're well-prepared.
 We'll deliver and teach you how to use items such as:

-An electric bed, walker, over-the-bed table or wheelchair can help keep your loved one safe, comfortable and more a part of family life.
+An electric bed, oxygen, walker, over-the-bed table or wheelchair can help keep your loved one safe, comfortable and more a part of family life.